-An untenured tenure-track faculty member who becomes a parent due to the birth or adoption of a child and who is responsible for the primary care of that child will be given upon request a one year extension of the probationary period, with or without a leave of absence.
-The faculty member is responsible for notifying his/her Department Chair in writing of a request for extension within six months of the birth or adoption of the child.
-The Department Chair will acknowledge the extension of the probationary period and will inform the faculty member of the revised year of tenure review, with a copy to the Dean who will then notify the Provost's office.
+An untenured tenure-track faculty member who becomes a parent due to the birth or adoption of a child and who is responsible for the primary care of that child will be given upon request a one year extension of the probationary period, with or without a leave of absence, upon the approval of the Provost.
+The faculty member is responsible for notifying his/her Department Chair/department head in writing of a request for extension within six months of the birth or adoption of the child.
+Once approved by the Provost, the Department Chair/department head will acknowledge the extension of the probationary period and will inform the faculty member of the revised year of tenure review, with a copy to the Dean and the Provost's office.